darkzeroman/dssg.github.io/_posts/2013-07-31-the-match-game.markdown

 <img src="/img/posts/nfp-immunization.png">

-But in the fellows' analysis, the "matched group" with similar characteristics to NFP mothers demonstrated lower immunization rates than the general population, potentially strengthening the impact of the NFP program on this outcome.
+But in the fellows' analysis, the "matched group" with similar characteristics to NFP mothers showed lower immunization rates than the general population, potentially offering more room for improvement on this outcome.

 Still, this analysis remains preliminary, and the fellows want to do more digging into the nature of the datasets from the NFP and other sources.
 In one fortuitous event, a researcher working with the National Immunization Survey attended a recent Data Science Chicago Meetup where the NFP team presented their project [DSSG events page link], and offered to share his expertise about the study with the fellows.
 The serendipitous meeting was a testament to why it's important to keep a project transparent and open to outside observers, the team said.